Characters: Johnny Bravo

 - Cool Shades: Johnny obviously gets this from his mom.

-Voiced by: Mae WhitmanThe "annoying little neighbor girl" who has a crush on Johnny and likes to play with him and is also frequent source of Johnny's frustration.
+Voiced by: Mae WhitmanThe "annoying little neighbor girl" who has a secret crush on Johnny and likes to play with him and is also frequent source of Johnny's frustration.

 - Abhorrent Admirer: She's the only girl who actually has a crush on Johnny.